Rychy248/practica1-2021/README.md

 # Python-practice
 Python Bootcamp!
+created by Ricardo Hernández,
+CONTACT ME -> jorgeajrhh@gmail.com
+  whatsapp -> +502 4209 0991

 Itś only files where I practice python!
-There are some games for terminal!
+There are some games for terminal and GUI!
 Look it!

 Day 1  - Band Name Generator.